zhaoqigu/LLM-for-V-V/README.md

 # ------------------------------------

 This repository provide examples of a structured process to train ChatGPT using a few-shot method, enabling it to reliably generate NuSMV code from Umple models.
-By providing carefully crafted training templates, ChatGPT learns to map Umple syntax to NuSMV code format, allowing consistent code generation for new models.
+By providing training templates, ChatGPT learns to map Umple syntax to NuSMV code format, allowing consistent code generation for new models.

 Objectives
 Bridge Syntax Gap: Automate the transformation of Umple models into NuSMV code.